 - Grant recipients are asked to include the following statement when presenting the grant in any public forum; “This project is made possible (in whole or in part) by a grant from the Princeton Education Foundation.”

 Duration of Funding

 PEF cannot make a commitment to continue funding the same project for more than the current school year.
-Projects may be funded for a maximum of 2 consecutive years, since we believe that successful projects should be included in the school/district budget after our initial funding.

 While we are always looking for new, creative projects, we will, however, review applications for continued funding of previously awarded successful grants if the project has been reviewed, reconsidered and/or updated.
 Applications should clearly indicate that it is a request for continuation of funding from a previously awarded grant.

 Grant Evaluation and Report